shireesha1188/financial_loan_EDA/README.md

 - Loan issuance trends over time
 - Borrower characteristics and their relationship to default risk
 - Loan performance across different credit grades

-These insights can support decision-making in credit risk management and loan policy optimization.
----

 ## 🧩 Project Pipeline